What Ranking Factors is Google Looking for in 2021?

 Some companies use what’s known as black hat techniques to try and trick Google for short term gains.
 Sometimes, these are successful, but inevitably, Google will find out, leaving you with a penalty and dropping you off the first page deep into the abyss where you’ll have to work hard and long to find your way back up again.

 Fortunately, few, if any of the billions of websites are perfectly optimised for ALL of the things Google is looking for.
-Even major corporations who have been around for decades have elements they can improve on; it’s the reason sites are updated so often.
+Even major corporations who have been around for decades have elements they can improve on; it’s the reason websites need updates so often.